 Over the years, photographers have had various things to say about old Lucky SHD black and white film.
 Anything from the usual ill-informed trite of “don’t trust Chinese quality control” to more considered musings on the film’s grain structure, ideal development methodology and its unique signature (much of which was due to lack of sufficient anti-halation).

 I say Lucky Group Corporation but should say Luckyfilm, the newly formed company that started operations early in 2017.
-I managed to get in touch with the Luckyfilm folks, found out a bit more about the company and secured a few 35mm rolls for testing (thank you).
-The first results of these tests are presented here in part one of my five part 35mm Lucky Film New SHD 100 review.
+I got in touch with the Luckyfilm folks, found out a bit more about the company and secured a few 35mm rolls for testing (thank you).
+The first results of these tests are presented here in part one of my multi-part 35mm Lucky Film New SHD 100 review.

 As with my Bergger Pancro 400 review, this will be a long review and come together over several parts.